sifatsiam/1billion-iterations-loop/README.md

 - **Ensure correct directory**: Double-check that you're in the correct folder in PowerShell where your `.c` file is located before running the `gcc` command.

 That's all!
 You can now compile and run your C code in PowerShell using `gcc` from MinGW.

+💡ProTip: *You don't need to download `main.exe` gcc command will produce an executable called `main.exe` in the same directory* 🙂‍↔️